10 of Benjamin Franklin’s Lesser-Known Feats of Awesomeness

 • Anthony Afterwit.
 Mr. Afterwit, a gentleman, wrote humorous letters about married life that appeared in Benjamin Franklin’s own Pennsylvania Gazette.

 • Polly Baker.
 Polly Baker was a pseudonym Franklin used to examine colonial society’s unequal treatment of women.
 She was pretend punished by society for having pretend children out of pretend wedlock while the fathers of the pretend children went pretend unpunished.

 • Alice Addertongue.
 Alice is another middle-aged widow who wrote what amounts to a gossip column for Franklin’s Gazette in the form of scandalous stories about prominent members of society.

 • Caelia Shortface and Martha Careful.
 These pseudonyms were used by Franklin to settle a personal dispute; they wrote letters mocking Franklin’s former employer, Samuel Keimer, who had stolen some of Franklin’s publishing ideas.
 Shortface and Careful’s letters were published in The American Weekly Mercury, a publication by a Keimer rival.

 • Busy Body.
 Also published in The American Weekly Mercury, Miss Body’s letters were basically gossip stories about local businessmen.

 • Benevolous.
 Benevolous wrote letters to British newspapers while Franklin was in London.
 The primary focus of the letters was to correct negative statements made about Americans in the British press.

 During Franklin’s life, the average person never traveled more than 20 miles from their home.
-Franklin, on the other hand, crossed the Atlantic Ocean eight times (the first at age 18 and the last at age 79) and spent 27 years of his life overseas.
+Franklin, on the other hand, crossed the Atlantic Ocean eight times (the first time at age 18 and the last time at age 79) and spent 27 years of his life overseas.